Creating a Formula Bot in Excel

 Step 5: Display Output

-Create cells that display the output of the formulas based on user input.
-This might include the formula itself, the result of the calculation, and any relevant explanations or notes.
+Design output cells that display the results of the calculations based on user input.
+This might include showing the formula used, the result of the calculation, and any relevant explanations or notes to help the user understand the output.
+Providing clear and informative output enhances the user’s experience and makes the tool more effective.

 Step 7: Testing and Refinement